BioinfoMachineLearning/EnQA/README.md

 # EnQA

 A 3D-equivariant neural network for protein structure accuracy estimation.
+It can predict the quality of both tertiary and quaternary structures.

 ## Requirements:
 ```